oslocyclotronlab/oslo-method-software/README.md

 	gcc
 	g++

-You would also benefit from downloading root from CERN
+You would also benefit from downloading ROOT from CERN (see below)

 Then, clone this repository (or download and unpack the zip file) into the folder where you want the software to be installed.
 Let us say it is